Did you know?

 How many leatherback turtles are left?

-The exact number of leatherback sea turtles remaining in the wild is unknown, but it is estimated that their population has declined by more than 80% over the past three generations.
+Their exact number in the wild is unknown, but it is estimated that their population has declined by more than 80% over the past three generations and they are an endangered species.

 What is the largest turtle that ever lived?